openshift/ci-docs/content/en/docs/how-tos/testing-operator-sdk-operators.md

   ....
 ```

-Then index image built by CI is called `ci-index-my-bundle` and should be specified as `OO_INDEX` in examples below.
+Then index image built by CI is called `ci-index-my-bundle` and should be specified as `OO_INDEX`.

 For bundles without `base_index` configured, the ephemeral index is built from scratch and only the bundles without
 `base_index` set and built in the current `ci-operator` run will be added to it, nothing else.
 The bundles are added to